Joseph-Matteo-Scorsone/OrderBook-Over-TCP-in-GoLang/README.md

 Add support for more order types (e.g., limit orders with partial fills).

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details (Note: Add a LICENSE file if you choose to use this).
+This project is licensed under the MIT License - see the LICENSE file for details